kevingonzalez7997/Terraform_Docker_Deploy7/README.md

 ![Infrastructure Diagram](D7v2.png)

 ## Git Branch and Git Push
-Create a branch as a staging environment for all changes.VSCode was used to visually aid the [Git](https://github.com/kevingonzalez7997/Git_Cloning.git) processes.
+Git is a commonly used command-line tool that helps developers track changes in their codebase.
+Git allows you to create and manage repositories that store the history of your project, including all the changes made to it over time.
+VSCode was used to visually aid the [Git](https://github.com/kevingonzalez7997/Git_Cloning.git) processes.
-It's essential to reference the database in every aspect of the application that interacts with it, including the username, password, and endpoint.

 ## RDS
 Amazon Relational Database Service (Amazon RDS) is a managed web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud.
+It is referenced to the application to ensure continuity of user data across tasks.
+It's essential to [reference](https://github.com/kevingonzalez7997/Automate_Terraform_with_Jenkins_D6/blob/East/format.png) the database in every aspect of the application that interacts with it, includ the username, password, and endpoint.

 ## Jenkins Infrastructure (ec2.tf)
 The infrastructure for Jenkins is defined in the [ec2.tf](Jenkins_files/ec2.tf) file.
 This infrastructure consists of three EC2 instances: